For many Directors, the most challenging part of the TVC production process is pitching.

 - Use attention grabbing headers.
 Instead of ‘Casting’ try ‘Meet Dave’.
 Instead of ‘Tone’ try ‘How it Feels to be Hit Upside the Head with A Metric Shit Ton of Feel-Good’.
 Whatever, just have fun with it.
-The people you’re pitching to have to read these things daily, so mixing up the formula a little will increase the chances that they remember you.
+The people you’re pitching to have to read these things daily, so mixing up the formula a little will increase the chances that they remember you in all the noise.

 Approach the conference call with open ears